Harryabad/Java-Programming-1/README.md

 Part02: Recurring problems and patterns - Repeating functionality - More loops - Methods and dividing program into smaller parts.

-Part03: Lists - Array - Using string [splits]
+Part03: Lists - Array - Using strings [splits].